anuska122/30DaysOfLearning/README.md

   ## Day15
   ### Arrays and Objects
   - An array in JavaScript is a type of global object that is used to store data.
-Arrays consist of an ordered collection or list containing zero or more data types, and use numbered indices starting from 0 to access specific items.
+Arrays consist of an ordered collection or list containing zero or more data types, and use numbered indices starting from zero to access specific items.
 Objects represent a special data type that is mutable and can be used to store a collection of data rather than just a single value.

 ![](https://github.com/anuska122/30DaysOfLearning/assets/154875734/8748517c-1e46-49ac-931d-a0c0d00f0c32)